Best Long Underwear for Women of 2025/26

 About the author / Why you should trust us

-I’ve been on the board of ALDHA-West (American Long Distance Hiking Association - West) most of the past decade.
+I’ve been on the board of ALDHA-West (American Long Distance Hiking Association - West) (including most recently as President) most of the past decade.
 As part of our annual pre-backpacking season educational events (called “Rucks”), I’ve conducted many pack shakedowns and been a panelist on lightweight gear forums.
 I’ve shared my knowledge and expertise with hundreds of new backpackers.
 Running these events also keeps me on top of the newest available options for all kinds of backpacking gear.